isbeb/Battleship---Networking-Fall-2015/README.md

-# Battleship---Networking-Fall-2015
+# Battleship
-Don't let Yampolskiy down.
+**Mission Statement:** Don't let Yampolskiy down.

+This repository is a classic implementation of the game, [Battleship](https://en.wikipedia.org/wiki/Battleship_(game), using sockets.